henrywoo/Generative-AI-In-Action/source/ch11-llm/README.md

 ORPO (Odds Ratio Preference Optimization) is an elegant way to combine SFT and **_preference alignment_** in one objective function without both reward model or reference model.
 It modifies the standard language modeling loss by incorporating an **_odds ratio (OR)_** term.

+In statistics and probability theory, the English term **odds** refers to the ratio of the probability of an event or proposition occurring to the probability of it not occurring.
+In simpler terms, it is the ratio of the event happening to not happening.
+The formula for odds is "P/(1-P)", where P is the probability of the event or proposition occurring.

 **ORPO Loss (L_ORPO):**

 The central idea is to modify the loss function during SFT to include an odds ratio term that encourages the model to prefer **chosen** responses to **rejected** ones.
 This _eliminates the need for a separate reference model_, simplifying the process and reducing computational complexity.